eclipse-glsp/glsp-client/README.md

 yarn install
 ```

-Next, start a pre-built version of the Workflow Example Node Diagram Server:
+Next, download and start a pre-built version of the Workflow Example Node Diagram Server with:

 ```bash
 yarn start:exampleServer